Uninett/nav/doc/howto/mod_auth_openidc_feide.rst

     varname = REMOTE_USER
     logout-url = /oidc/?logout=
     workaround = feide-oidc
+    autocreate = off

 "oidc" in the ``logout-url`` points to the same place as the ``<Location /oidc>``-block in the apache configuration and the redirect URI in the Feide dashboard.

+By toggling autocreate to "on", users are automatically created on first login via OIDC, This is probably not what you want, which is why the  default is "off".
+With it "off" it is necessary to pre-create the users in order to allow login.

 Gotchas
 =======